-About a fifth of Amazon’s ownership wanted climate report; few would ban facial recognition tech sales
+About a fifth of Amazon’s ownership wanted climate report; few would ban sales of facial-recognition tech

 While none of the 12 activist shareholder proposals were approved by Amazon stockholders this week, vote tallies released Friday reveal more about where the company’s owners stand on the hot-button issues put before them.

 About a fifth of share owners backed a high-profile, climate-focused proposal brought by Amazon employees.
-Only 1.7% thought the company should ban sales of its facial recognition technology to governments.
+Only 1.7% thought the company should ban sales of its facial-recognition technology to governments.

 The company’s annual meeting in Seattle on Wednesday drew protesters and a contingent of Amazon Employees for Climate Justice, who asked founder and CEO Jeff Bezos to commit to specific, science-based action on climate change.
 He would not be pinned down, instead pointing to the company’s existing initiatives and plans.